THE ASPHALT SEALCOATING PROCESS

 For a successful sealcoating application ALL dirt must be removed from the asphalt pavement.
 Embedded dirt must be removed by a process of power washing, brushing, sweeping and/or mechanical blowing.

-We take cleaning and lot preparation very serious.
-Cleaning is HARD work, and it's labor can be expensive, but it has to be done!
+We take cleaning and lot preparation very seriously.
+Cleaning is HARD work, and its labor can be expensive, but it has to be done!
 Failing to do this step properly can lead to disastrous results.
-Any sealcoating you lay down will stick to what ever it is applied to, and if that material is dust and dirt, not the asphalt surface itself, then it will lift right up as soon as it is disturbed.
-For proper adhesion it is essential that the asphalt surface be dry, clean, free of contaminants, and have adequate surface profile.
+Any sealcoating you lay down will stick to whatever it is applied to, and if that material is dust and dirt, not the asphalt surface itself, then it will lift right up as soon as it is disturbed.
+For proper adhesion, it is essential that the asphalt surface be dry, clean, free of contaminants, and have an adequate surface profile.

 Regarding existing oil spots and oil drippings: It is a common practice to prime oil spots with a special asphalt priming product prior to applying sealcoating.

 Oil spot primers are quite effective at sealing oil spot contamination and will keep them from coming up through the cured film of a finished sealcoating job.

 If left untreated oil contamination will penetrate into and attack (soften & dissolve) the asphalt underneath.
 If nothing is done, these spots will still be visible through the sealcoated surface and it may be impossible to correct without actually digging out the damaged asphalt and then patching with fresh asphalt.
 It is a good maintenance practice to remove the oil spots as soon they are discovered using detergent and a good scrubbing.

 Brush edging is the careful application of sealer to an asphalt surface that is up against a sidewalk, building or vegetation.
 It is the process of applying sealer in the most controlled and careful means possible.